Tips to Keep Your Maiden Home Furniture Looking and Feeling Great10/01/2018

-To keep your leather in great condition, we recommend not placing your piece in prolonged direct sunlight, dusting it regularly, and moisturizing it periodically with a leather conditioner to avoid cracking of the leather over time.
+To keep your leather in great condition, we recommend dusting it regularly, avoiding exposure to direct sunlight, and moisturizing it periodically with a leather conditioner to prevent cracking of the leather over time.
 We suggest our leather partner, Moore and Giles’ No. 33 Conditioner.

 Nubuck Leather Care

 Nubuck Leather is a top-grain Italian leather from Moore & Giles, one of America’s oldest and most revered leather companies.
 Each hide is lightly buffed for a soft, suede-like texture and velvety hand, adding sophisticated texture and variation to each piece.

 As nubuck is made from top-grain leather, it is more durable and long-lasting compared to suede.
 Though it is treated during tanning, spills should immediately be wiped away to avoid staining.
 Never use harsh solvents or cleaners that are not specifically recommended for nubuck leather.
 To maintain the look of your nubuck leather, we recommend dusting periodically with a dry cloth and avoid placing your piece in prolonged sunlight, otherwise enjoy the natural aging process of your leather.
 For detailed care instructions, download our Nubuck Leather Care Guide.

 Our pure New Zealand Shearling is sourced from Moore & Giles, one of America's oldest and most revered leather companies.
 In order to keep the luxe, touchable textural and natural dimension of shearling, we recommend the following special care and maintenance: